windkh/node-red-contrib-telegrambot/README.md

 JokerQyou  for adding the support for using webhook without certificate

+bonastreyair   for providing ideas for improving the command node

 # Dependencies
 The nodes are a simple wrapper around the  [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api)